 The audits provide ample opportunity for communication to the public through the media: pre-audit news releases and interviews; coverage at the audit, typically including television; a post audit press release and interviews; and then, with the preparation of the final report, its presentation to the public and government.

-Audits have been or are being undertaken in Greece, Serbia, Argentina, Turkey, Ukraine, Venezuela, Uruguay, Sri Lanka, Oman, Panama, Jordan, Egypt, Côte d’Ivoire, Morocco, the Kyrgyz Republic, Tunisia, Malaysia, Lebanon, and Nepal.
-For a recent example of a successful audit please refer to the 2015 Economic Freedom Audit of Nepal conducted by Atlas Network partner Samriddhi, The Prosperity Foundation, and its final publication.
+Audits have been or are being undertaken in Burundi, Ecuador, Vietnam, Greece, Serbia, Argentina, Turkey, Ukraine, Venezuela, Uruguay, Sri Lanka, Oman, Panama, Jordan, Egypt, Côte d’Ivoire, Morocco, the Kyrgyz Republic, Tunisia, Malaysia, Lebanon, Brazil, Namibia, Ghana, and Nepal.
+For a recent example of a successful audit, please refer to the 2018 Economic Freedom Audit of Egypt conducted by Atlas Network partner the Egyptian Center for Public Policy Studes.